TTiagha/nonprofit-financial-health-predictor/README.md

 - CI/CD pipeline is implemented and functioning.
 - CloudWatch logging for important messages has been implemented.
 - Local file logging has been removed.
+- Automated tracking of new IRS Form 990 XML file releases is implemented.

 ## Next Steps